Nivolumab (Opdivo)

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

-• a reaction during the infusion – you might get a rash, shortness of breath, redness or swelling of the face, and dizziness.
+• a reaction to the drug – you might get a rash, shortness of breath, redness or swelling of the face, and dizziness.
 Tell your healthcare team straight away if this happens

 • inflammation of the bowel (colitis) – this can cause diarrhoea with or without blood or pus, tummy pain or cramps, tiredness, and problems having a poo

 • heart problems – your heartbeat might get faster or become irregular.
-You might have a build up of fluid around the heart.
-Less commonly you might have inflammation around the heart, symptoms include, chest pain, shortness of breath even when you are resting, fever and generally feeling unwell.
+Less commonly you might have inflammation or buildup of fluid around the heart.
+Symptoms of heart problems include chest pain or tightness, shortness of breath even when you are resting, fever and generally feeling unwell.
 Call your advice line if you have any of these symptoms

-• chest pain – contact your advice line or call 999 immediately
+• pressure, heaviness, tightness, squeezing across the chest or difficulty breathing – contact your advice line or call 999 immediately

 • feeling dizzy

-• lung problems - such as infection (pneumonia) and fluid around the lungs (pleural effusion).
-You might have inflammation of the lungs - which can cause breathlessness or a cough
+• lung problems making it difficult to breath – you may have fluid around the lungs (pleural effusion).
+Or you might have inflammation of the lungs that can cause breathlessness or a cough

 • thyroid problems - you might feel tired, gain or lose weight, sweat more than usual, or have a fast pounding heartbeat.
-You may also have pain around your neck
+You may also have pain around your neck.
+Your may have medicine to control your thyroid levels.
+You may need to have them for a long while or for life

 • weight loss